Crocs (CROX) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the footwear company had gained 8.02% over the past month.
-This has outpaced the Consumer Discretionary sector's loss of 3.05% and the S&P 500's loss of 2.59% in that time.
+Coming into today, shares of the footwear company had gained 11.97% in the past month.
+In that same time, the Consumer Discretionary sector lost 2.99%, while the S&P 500 lost 5.25%.

-Crocs will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Crocs to post earnings of $2.01 per share.
-This would mark a year-over-year decline of 6.51%.
-Meanwhile, our latest consensus estimate is calling for revenue of $899.18 million, up 53.28% from the prior-year quarter.
+Investors will be hoping for strength from Crocs as it approaches its next earnings release.
+On that day, Crocs is projected to report earnings of $2.01 per share, which would represent a year-over-year decline of 6.51%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $899.18 million, up 53.28% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $10.28 per share and revenue of $3.51 billion, which would represent changes of +23.56% and +51.68%, respectively, from the prior year.

 Any recent changes to analyst estimates for Crocs should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.04% lower within the past month.
-Crocs is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.23% lower.
+Crocs is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Crocs currently has a Forward P/E ratio of 10.47.
-This represents a discount compared to its industry's average Forward P/E of 10.87.
+Looking at its valuation, Crocs is holding a Forward P/E ratio of 10.32.
+This valuation marks a premium compared to its industry's average Forward P/E of 9.83.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 195, putting it in the bottom 23% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report